 THE LATEST IN PATIENT COMFORT

-A cartoon or movie playing on the ceiling-mounted television can help distract young patients during a procedure.
+A cartoon or movie now playing on the ceiling-mounted television can help distract young patients during a procedure.
 The nitrous oxide (“laughing gas”) line is plumbed up through the floor to hide equipment that might seem scary.
-We have three additional pediatric dental rooms that have now increased our capacity by 150%.
+We now have three additional pediatric dental rooms that have increased our capacity by 150%.

 SOUNDPROOFING

 For children with certain special needs, even trying to take a simple X-ray can elicit frightened cries.
-The treatment rooms will have sound-reducing doors and walls to lessen the impact on other children and their families.
+The treatment rooms now have sound-reducing doors and walls to lessen the impact on other children and their families.
 The rooms have been intentionally placed as far from the waiting room as possible.

 PROACTIVE INFECTION PREVENTION